 City of Life and Death, Chuan Lu (China, 2009)

-- FFS shall be well-known and recognized nationally as well as abroad and be the leading European festival for films of quality from the continents of Asia, Africa and Latin America.
+- be well-known and recognized nationally as well as abroad as the leading European festival for quality films from Asia, Africa and Latin America.

-- FFS shall be a meeting place for filmmakers from the southern and northern hemispheres.
+- be a meeting place for filmmakers from the southern and northern hemispheres.

-- FFS shall be an important national cultural arena with international impact.
+- be an important national cultural arena with international impact.